13 Best Fall Vacations in the US: From Foliage to Festivals

 We wished we had more time to do the thing we love most: explore the back roads, discover hidden gems, and see the quaint farms tucked away in the fall colors along the way.

-• Charming New England towns like Lenox and Stockbridge.
+Be sure to check out the charming New England towns of Lenox and Stockbridge.

 The Berkshires would make a perfect fall destination for couples!
 It has a romantic vibe going for it.

-Take scenic drives along routes like the Mohawk Trail, Jacob’s Ladder Scenic Byway, Mount Greylock Scenic Byway, or the Taconic Trail to witness the dazzling foliage that blankets the rolling hills and forests.
+Take scenic drives along routes like the Mohawk Trail, Jacob’s Ladder Scenic Byway, Mount Greylock Scenic Byway, or the Taconic Trail to witness the stunning foliage that blankets the rolling hills and forests.

 Combine leaf peeping with wine tasting by taking a scenic drive that includes stops at wineries along the way.
 Sip on local wines amid the fall colors.